drankush/QueryPop/README.md

    <p align="center">
      <img src="images/querypop_2.jpg" alt="⚙️ Processing.. displayed on GUI screen" />
    </p>
 6. **Final Output**: The application will display the result in the same pop-up window.
+It will also be copied to your clipboard which you can directly paste using Ctrl/Cmd+V.
    <p align="center">
      <img src="images/querypop_3.jpg" alt="Final output" />
    </p>